Mercury Rev

-Mercury Rev is an American rock band formed in 1989 in Buffalo, New York, with singer/guitarist Jonathan Donahue and guitarist/clarinetist/sound generator operator Sean "Grasshopper" Mackowiak as the only constant members.
-The band's music has incorporated indie rock, psychedelic rock, American roots music and noise rock, amongst other forms.
+Mercury Rev is an American rock band formed in 1989 in Buffalo, New York, with Jonathan Donahue (vocals and guitar) and Sean "Grasshopper" Mackowiak (guitar/clarinet/other instruments) as the only constant members.
+The band's music has incorporated indie rock, psychedelic rock and American roots, amongst other forms.
 Mercury Rev have been closely associated with The Flaming Lips, and the two bands have shared historical ties.

 History

-The first years with David Baker
+Formation (1989–1990)

 Mercury Rev was formed in 1989 by students at the University at Buffalo, partially inspired by the drone music of composer/media studies professor Tony Conrad (then working as a teacher at the university, and a strong artistic influence on co-founder Grasshopper).
-The initial line-up was Donahue, Grasshopper, vocalist David Baker, bass guitarist/in-house producer Dave Fridmann, flute/French horn player Suzanne Thorpe and drummer Jimy Chambers.
+The line-up gradually coalesced around Donahue, Grasshopper, vocalist/keyboard player David Baker and flute/French horn player Suzanne Thorpe; subsequent additions were bass guitarist/in-house producer Dave Fridmann (a music production student at SUNY Fredonia, who began by recording the band and subsequently added enough bass guitar and sonic effect parts to make himself a full band member), and a late addition in the form of drummer Jimy Chambers (who joined towards the end of initial recording sessions to "effectively serve as the frame around Mercury Rev's musical splatter").

 The band was initially formed to score its members' student films, and had a loose playing and recording existence.
-The band's initial music was a blend of experimental, psychedelic rock, drone and noise rock, which would gradually shift over time towards a melodic, ornate sound.
+The band's initial music was a blend of experimental, psychedelic rock, drone and noise rock.
+David Baker recalls "we were in Buffalo, sitting there thinking, there's no hope of us being a band, we're not going to be Guns N' Roses.
+What we did wasn't considered real, because it wasn't being covered by Spin or Rolling Stone, so we could just be whatever we wanted to be.
+We'd take the microphone and record pots and pans or guitar and make our own little world.
+I mean, we knew the context, we knew who Bowie was, we knew who all the bands were, but we didn't put them with us.
+We were just making music.
+It was, 'Us?
+Are we in a band?'
+Well, none of us live in the same town, we just meet in the studio and have a great time together doing stuff."

 At this early stage, several members also had other musical interests which prevented consistent Mercury Rev activity.
 Donahue worked as a gig promoter for other bands' concerts in Buffalo, which brought him into contact with The Flaming Lips in 1989: he then toured with them as guitar technician before formally joining as lead guitarist in time to play on their 1990 album In a Priest Driven Ambulance.
-The latter album was co-produced by Dave Fridman, who went on to co-produce every Flaming Lips studio album to date with the exception of 1993's Transmissions from the Satellite Heart.